laserpants/dotenv-cpp/README.md

 std::cout << std::getenv("DATABASE_PASSWORD") << std::endl;
 ```

-Updating the previous example and running the program again, setting the `DATABASE_USERNAME` variable, e.g. as
+Updating the previous example and running the program again, first setting the `DATABASE_USERNAME` variable, e.g. as

 ```
 DATABASE_USERNAME=root ./main
 ```

-the output is this time:
+the output this time is:

 ```
 root